asun975/ai-powered-smishing/README.md

 ## Known issues or limitations
 - Model bias due to limited or outdated dataset for mobile smishing and URL detection
 - False positive/negatives and LLM hallucination
-- On-device performance for model inference
 - Mobile resource contraints like battery, storage, and CPU/GPU memory
+- Android limitations for non-default apps to delete or block messages.
 ## Relevant Links